Searching for details:

 On March 11, Sergei Krikalev, Head of Piloted Space Flight at Roskosmos, confirmed to the Interfax news agency, that an earlier launch for the Soyuz MS-24 was under consideration among several other scenarios.

-In the meantime, NASA confirmed that the re-docking of Soyuz MS-23 was scheduled for April 6, 2023.
-The spacecraft with Frank Rubio, Sergei Prokopiev and Dmitry Petelin onboard was scheduled to undock from the Poisk module, MIM2, at 4:42 a.m.
-EDT, and after a short autonomous flight, the transport ship would redock to the Prichal node module, UM, at 5:21 a.m.
+In March, NASA confirmed that the re-docking of Soyuz MS-23 was set for April 6, 2023, as originally planned before the mission.
+The transport ship with Frank Rubio, Sergei Prokopiev and Dmitry Petelin onboard was scheduled to undock from the Poisk module, MIM2, at 4:42 a.m.
+EDT, and after a 38-minute autonomous flight under manual control by Petelin, the Soyuz commander, the vehicle was to redock to the Prichal Node Module, UM, at 5:21 a.m.
 EDT.

 Soyuz MS-23 crew members (landing only):